poppy-project/poppy-docs/pypot/doc/quickstart-primitive.rst

 Example: Record and replay moves
 -----------------------------------------------------------------

+The :mod:`~pypot.primitive.move` module contains utility classes to help you record and play moves.
+A :class:`~pypot.primitive.move.Move` object simply contains a sequence of positions.

-MoveRecorder and MovePlayer are included in Pypot and allow you to record a move and replay it.
+The :class:`~pypot.primitive.move.MoveRecorder` and :class:`~pypot.primitive.move.MovePlayer` are primitives included in Pypot and allow you to record a move and replay it.

-Assuming you have a pypot.robot poppy already created.
+Assuming you have a :class:`~pypot.robot` poppy already created:

 ::